 ReactJS has become quite popular and, due to its growing popularity and demand, it has attracted a massive community and has become one of the top repositories on GitHub.

-In fact, according to a Stackshare report, more than 9,000 companies use React for front-end web development.
+In fact, according to a Stackshare report, more than 10,000+ companies in 2025, including Netflix, Airbnb, Shopify, and WhatsApp, use React for front-end web development.

 ReactJS is user-friendly and easy to test.
 Generally, UI browser testing is quite a hassle as it becomes difficult to set up, while ReactJS requires less configuration for testing.

-Unlike traditional UI browsers, which consume a lot of time, ReactJS can be written fast with tools such as enzymes and jest.
-This makes testing quickly and efficiently.
+Unlike traditional UI browsers, which consume a lot of time, ReactJS can be written fast with tools such as Enzyme and Jest.
+This makes testing quick and efficient.
+AI tools now auto-generate test cases → reducing QA cycles.

 The silver lining is that it can be used for more than just developing new applications.
 You can use it in existing applications as well.

-You can use the React developer tools for inspecting the components and for observing the current props and states, while if you are using the redux library then you can dispatch actions, current or modify stores, and can also see the changes in stores.
+You can use the React developer tools to inspect components and observe the current props and states.
+If you are using the Redux library, you can dispatch actions, modify stores, and view the changes in stores.

 Before you can start using React, you need to set up your development environment.
 Follow these steps to get started: